vclteam/VCL.JS/README.md

 Getting Started
 ================
-For a getting started video tutorial please refer to our website. http://www.vcljs.com
+For a getting started please refer to our website. http://www.vcljs.com

 You may also load the visual studio plugin in which includes everything you need to get started.